ecruz009/medke/README.md

 —Other (`annParser.py`, `config.py`, `eval.py`, `gen_keyphrase_*.py`, `scix_eke-*.py`, `scix_test.py`, `SVM.py`, and `TxtTrainParser.py`)——

-1. The four `scix_eke-*.py` scripts must be supplied with the arguments TESTDIR and OUTDIR in order to execute.
+1. The three `scix_eke-3.*.py` scripts must be supplied with the arguments TESTDIR and OUTDIR in order to execute.
 The TESTDIR supplies the directory containing the .txt files to be tested and the OUTDIR supplies the directory containing the output .ann files.
-The four scripts take the supplied .txt files, run through them for keyphrases (specifically NP), and output them as .ann files.
-For `scix_eke-3.2.py`, a third argument N is necessary which specifies the the N chars before and after the keyphrase extracted.
+The three scripts take the supplied .txt files, run through them for keyphrases (specifically NP), and output them as .ann files.
+For `scix_eke-3.2.py` and `scix_eke-3.3.py`, a third argument N is necessary which specifies the the N chars before and after the keyphrase extracted.
 Note that each script calls upon a specific `gen_keyphrase_*.py` script.
-    - `scix_eke-1.0.py` calls upon `gen_keyphrase_core.py`
-    - `scix_eke-2.0.py` calls upon `gen_keyphrase_core_bounds.py`
     - `scix_eke-3.1.py`, `scix_eke-3.2.py`, and `scix_eke-3.3.py` call upon `gen_core_keyphrase_core_stanford.py`
+    - Note the output directory is `scixOutput`

 2. The script `scix_test.py` serves to test a single file for keyphrase generation instead of a whole directory.
 It requires a single text file to be supplied for its argument and calls upon `gen_keyphrase_core_bounds.py` when looking for the nounphrases.